Core Humanities 3: Renaissance, Rediscovery, and Reformation

 • Writing, Research, and Inquiry

-Undergraduate Prerequisites: First Year Writing Seminar (e.g. CAS CC 101 or WR 120). - Encountering works by Petrarch, Machiavelli, Montaigne, Cervantes, Shakespeare, Milton, Cavendish, and Descartes, we consider the revival and imitation of the classics and explore the formation of genre and the emergence of the self.
-A study of Michelangelo's Sistine Chapel and works by Rembrandt add an artistic lens to our studies.
-A focus on writing and research complements our emphasis on authorship.
+Undergraduate Prerequisites: First Year Writing Seminar (e.g. CASCC 101 or WR 120).
+Encountering works by Petrarch, Machiavelli, Montaigne, Cervantes, Shakespeare, Milton, Cavendish, and Descartes, we consider the revival and imitation of the classics and explore the formation of genre and the emergence of the self.
+A study of Michelangelo's Sistine Chapel and works by Rembrandt add a visual lens to our studies.
+A focus on writing and research complements our emphasis on authorship and source material.
 Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Writing, Research, and Inquiry; Research and Information Literacy.
 Effective Fall 2022, this course fulfills a single unit in each of the following BU Hub areas: Aesthetic Exploration, Research and Information Literacy, Writing, Research & Inquiry (e.g., WR 150).

 Section Instructor Location Schedule Notes

-A1 Walsh CAS TSAI T 12:30 pm-1:45 pm Students registering for CAS CC201 must register for the A1 lecture and a Discussion section.
-Note that some seats are being held for Core Minors.
-For the waitlist go to bu.edu/core/waitlist
+A1 Walsh CAS B18 T 12:30 pm-1:45 pm Students registering for CAS CC201 must register for the A1 lecture and a Discussion section.
+Note that some seats are being reserved for Core Minors.
+Contact core@bu.edu with questions about registration.

 Section Instructor Location Schedule Notes